nikolay-borzov/user-scripts/README.md

 [![IV file size][iv-size]][iv-url] [![IV OpenUserJS][open-user-js-image]][iv-open-user-js-url] [![IV GreasyFork][greasy-fork-image]][iv-greasy-fork-url]

-View full-size images from image hosts (e.g. Fastpic) w/o leaving the page.
+View full-size images from image hosts (e.g. Fastpic) w/o leaving the page or on a new tab w/o ads.
+Some image hosts disallow hotlinking.
+Such image host links are opened in new tab

 :bulb: By default, script applies to all sites.
 I recommend enabling it only for specific sites.
 In Tampermonkey on script's settings tab uncheck `Original matches` and add your host's [masks](https://developer.chrome.com/docs/extensions/mv3/match_patterns/) in `User matches` (e.g. `https://myforum.net/*`)